Przejdź do treści głównej

 No need for API routes, fetch calls, or state management – forms work progressively even without JavaScript.

-Partial Prerendering (Experimental)
+Partial Prerendering (experimental)

 // next.config.ts